 I grew up in northern New Jersey: Irish Catholic family, parochial schools, nuns who taught us to diagram sentences.
 In the early seventies I studied Folklore & Oral History at the University of Maine, Orono, then went on to graduate work in Cultural Anthropology at Syracuse University.
 I dropped out after receiving my M.A. and passing my Ph.D. exams (but before fieldwork and dissertation) to move to a "rustic" cabin in the Berkshires and work with schizophrenic adolescent boys at a residential institution.
 For the next 20 years or so I held a variety of low-paying jobs: Ithaca Journal delivery person, frat cook, part-time photographer... and finally returned to school in 1990 to pursue my Ph.D. in English/Writing, which is what I had really wanted to do all along (it takes some people awhile to figure things out).
-I now live in an old farmhouse in the country with my partner whose two grown children often come around to visit.
-We have a lovely golden retriever who expresses her pleasure at our return home by grabbing one of our shoes and parading it around until we offer a biscuit in exchange.
-I've been teaching at IC since 1996.
+I live in an old farmhouse in the country with my spouse, whose two grown children often come around to visit.
+We now have a grandson to dote on, and another on the way.
+The only thing we're missing is a dog, and we hope to remedy that soon.
+I've been teaching at IC since 1996 and plan to retire at the end of the 2015-2016 academic year, so I can devote myself to various writing and painting projects.

 - Ph.D.
 English (poetry), Binghamton University, 1996